cyberexpert345/cybersecurity-ai-blog/README.md

 ---

 ## License
-Content in this repository is released under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/licenses/by-nc/4.0/deed/) license.
+Content in this repository is released under the [CC BY-NC 4.0 (Attribution-NonCommercial 4.0 International )](https://creativecommons.org/licenses/by-nc/4.0/deed/) license.